orbitrs/orbit-analyzer/docs/renderer-specific-analysis.md

 ## Configuring Renderer Rules

-You can enable or disable specific renderer rules in your `.orbit-analyzer.toml` configuration:
+You can enable or disable specific renderer rules in your `.orlint.toml` configuration:

 ```toml
 [analyzer.renderers]